 Refugees are forced to flee dangerous conditions and look for a better life.
-But what happens after they arrive?
-What factors most strongly support their well-being?
-This is an especially pressing question for refugee children, who may have suffered severe trauma, and who sometimes arrive in a new land without their parents, not speaking the language.
+But after they arrive in a new country, how can we ensure that they receive proper care and support?
+This is an especially pressing question for refugee children, who may have suffered severe trauma and who sometimes arrive in a new land without their parents, not speaking the local language.

-The study involved a group of 8-11 year-old children in Northern Ireland, a territory that is seeing a significant increase in refugees within a culture that has historically lacked ethnic diversity.
-The researchers told all one hundred children that a new refugee student would be soon joining their school.
+The study involved 100 8-11 year-old children in Northern Ireland, a territory that is seeing a significant increase in refugees within a culture that has historically lacked ethnic diversity.
+The researchers told all the children in the study that a new refugee student would soon be joining their school.

-However, researchers broke the children into three groups.
-Two of the groups heard a story about the personal experiences of an individual refugee, but one was told to focus on the facts of the story while the other was instructed to think about the feelings of the refugee.
+However, the researchers broke the children into three groups.
+Two of the groups heard a story about the personal experiences of an individual refugee, but children in one of the groups were told to focus on the facts of the story while the other group was instructed to think about the feelings of the refugee.
 Then, the children in the two groups answered questions about themselves, intended to measure their general empathy as well as attitudes toward non-Irish children and refugees as a group.
 They also answered questions specifically about the fictitious new child that they’d just learned about.
 How did they feel about the new arrival, having heard their story?
 Would they welcome the child and help them out at school?
 The third group served as a control—they were simply informed about the new arrival without hearing a story, right before answering the same survey questions.

 These findings didn’t support the authors’ hypothesis—that being primed to think about the refugee’s feelings would lead to positive attitudes, which would lead to greater intentions to help.
-Instead, the empathetic feelings created by the story jumped straight to a desire to help the individual, but did not seem to affect attitudes toward outgroups.
+Instead, the empathetic feelings created by the story jumped straight to a desire to help the individual, but did not seem to affect attitudes toward other groups in general.